 Everyone on the team is thrilled to be working on a new project with a local publisher.
 The project will be based on new IP and is due to be released across multiple next-gen platforms.

-On top working on a new exciting IP, the company will offer a competitive salary, 22 days holiday per annum, increasing with length of service, flexible working hours and company pension scheme.
+On top working on a new exciting IP, the company will offer a competitive salary, 22 days’ holiday per annum, increasing with length of service, flexible working hours and company pension scheme.